What Is Information Gap Theory?

 Loewenstein, Gurney, and Golman define the information gap as “a question that one is aware of, but for which one is uncertain between possible answers” (Loewenstein et al., 2021).
 Accordingly, the theory does not apply to the multitude of circumstances of when we unconsciously encounter information gaps, as much new information flies over our heads without conscious recognition.
 Also, many defensive mechanisms engage before cognitive acknowledgement, protecting us from dissonance between conflicting information and preconceived beliefs.

 Basically, in topics of personal importance, information gaps (unanswered questions) drive curiosity to find the answers.
 However, not all information gaps equally motivate.
 Several factors play a role.
 Importance and salience of the gap strongly influence whether or not we pay attention.
-When we encounter a gap that is non-salient and unimportant, over environmental pulls draw attention away from the information gap and we move on.
+When we encounter a gap that is non-salient and unimportant, other environmental pulls draw attention away from the information gap and we move on.

 In addition, personality may also play a significant role.
-According to some research, Some people are more sensitive to obtaining rewards than others.
+According to some research, some people are more sensitive to obtaining rewards than others.
 Individuals with a highly sensitive or strongly activated BAS (Behavioral Activation System) tend to be more inclined towards experiencing positive emotions, seeking out new experiences, and taking risks.

 Conversely, others are more protective.
 They are motivated by the Behavioral Inhibition System which is activated by conditioned and unconditioned stimuli signaling punishment or non-reward.
 These people are cautious and protective (Murphy, 2023).

 For some and in some situations, it is more psychologically soothing to explain away information gaps rather than actively curiously seek answers.
 Ego investment, sensitivities, and importance all intertwine to create either curiosity or lack of interest in filling the gaps.
+This tension resembles approach-avoidance conflict, where the same unknown information may attract and threaten us.

 Unanswered questions vary in importance.
 The solutions have a variable utility.
 For instance, while watching a television show, we may curiously wonder what the name of an actor or actress is playing a particular role.
 This information gap has a low utility.
 However, public officials seeking the cause for a significant rise of cancer cases in a particular population, represents an information gap with high utility.
 Accordingly, the higher the perceived utility the more resources we willingly devote to filling the gap.

-Information Gap Theory and Curiosity
+Information Gap Theory and the Psychology of Curiosity

 According to this theory, the information gap is a driving force that stimulates curiosity and promotes active engagement in an information gathering process.
 The more significant the information gap (especially in topics of interest), the stronger the motivation to fill it, leading to increased attention, involvement, and learning.